 Matlock - Rowsley - Chatsworth

 Take service 217 from Matlock to access historic Chatsworth.
 Bus passengers can get discounted entry to Chatsworth house and garden.
-Roughly hourly every day.
+Roughly hourly, Monday to Saturday only.

 Sheffield – Hathersage – Bradwell – Castleton

 Service 271/272 links Sheffield with the scenic Hope Valley, terminating at the well-known village of Castleton with its many shops, cafes and attractions.
 There's lots to see and do along the way too, as the bus travels across Sheffield Moor, down through the village of Hathersage which nestles below the famous climbing crags of Stanage Edge.
 From here it continues through Bamford and Hope, allowing access to some excellent walking and the scenic Derwent Valley.
 Roughly hourly every day.